 Consider using allocatable instead of pointer when possible, since the allocation status of allocatable variables or allocatable components cannot be undefined.

-Use compiler options where available to enable pointer checking during development of a code throughout.
+Use static analysis tools and compiler options where available to enable pointer checking during development of a code.

-Use the associated intrinsic procedure before referencing a target through the pointer if there is any possibility of it being disassociated.
+Use the associated intrinsic procedure before referencing a target through a pointer if there is any possibility of the pointer being null.

-Associate pointers before referencing them.

 Use default initialization in the declarations of pointer components.

-Use initialization in the declarations of all pointers that have the save attribute.

 6.14 Dangling reference to heap [XYK]